btel/python-in-neuroscience-tutorials/README.md

 jupyter notebook
 ```

-A web  page with the tutorials should open in your browser (the web page is served locally from the directory, so all changes you save in the notebook are directly visible in your local files).
+A web  page with the tutorials should open in your browser (don't close your terminal).
+The web page with the tutorials is served locally from the directory, where you started `jupyter notebook` and all changes you save in the notebook are directly visible in your local files.
 Please navigate to `index.ipynb` to open the table of contents.

 ## Contributing